bbring2/ez-park/README.md

 # EZ Park API
 > This project is application which can park on offline parking lot, and be managed by admins.
-The main reason I work on this project is to change legacy from jdk 8 to jdk 17 and spring boot 2.2.x to 3.0.x.

 ## Made by
 - JDK 17